More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Why did I get a vague caption, and what can I do about it?

 Captioning models work best on common, well-photographed scenes: outdoor shots, food, animals, sports, vehicles, and people doing everyday activities.
 They struggle with abstract art, screenshots of charts or text, heavily edited collages, and unusual angles.
 If you get a generic caption like "a picture of something", try a clearer crop where the main subject fills the frame, increase the lighting, or remove visual clutter.
 The model also cannot read words inside an image (for that you would use the OCR / Image-to-Text tool) and it cannot identify specific named people or brands, which is by design for privacy.
-For multilingual captions, run the English output through a translator; the underlying BLIP / ViT-GPT2 weights are English-only.
+For multilingual captions, run the English output through a translator; the underlying vit-gpt2-image-captioning weights are English-only.